levismunene01/Hotels-and-Traveling-site-Grp10-Project-/README.md

 # React + Vite
+Project Name:
+Magendo Tours Hotels And Travelling

+Author's Names:
+Margaret Mungai,
+Silvester Lenkai,
+Levis Munene,
+Collins Kipngeno,
+Brian Njuguna

+Date:
+09/05/2024

+Description:
+Our project's goal is to use React to create a dynamic and user-friendly tour and travel website.
+Our website will offer a platform for users to discover different travel destinations, plan their vacations, and easily book lodgings and activities in response to the growing demand for online travel services.
+Our goal is to create a dynamic and captivating user experience that makes it easy for consumers to browse, choose, and personalize their vacation plans by utilizing React and other pertinent technologies.

+Project Setup Instructions:
+Clone the repository to your local machine: git clone git@github.com:levismunene01/Hotels-and-Traveling-site-Grp10-Project-.git Navigate to the project directory: cd Mag Open index.html in your web browser to view the website locally.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.